 Data

-To initiate threat hunting, it is essential to collect and analyse a variety of data that can provide indications of suspicious or malicious activity.
+To initiate threat hunting, it is essential to collect and analyze a variety of data that can indicate suspicious or malicious activity.
 This data should be extracted from event logs, such as system or security logs; network traffic, such as packet captures or network flows; endpoint data, such as activity logs or sensor data; threat intelligence, such as indicators of compromise or information gathered from monitoring external sources; user data, such as authentication logs or behavioural analysis; and data on exposed vulnerabilities and open breaches extracted from scans of the organisation’s internal and external attack surfaces.

 Threat Intelligence